raspibo/eventman/README.md

 Authentication
 ==============

 By default, authentication is required; default username and password are *admin* and *eventman*.
+If you want to completely disable authentication, run the daemon with --authentication=off

 License and copyright